Hand Portable Extinguishers

 ABC Dry Chemical

-ABC dry chemical extinguishers are the most frequently used types to extinguish many common fires.
+ABC dry chemical extinguishers are the most frequently used types.
+Having ratings for three of the classifications of fire they can be used to extinguish many common fires.

-Suitable for use on flammable liquids and energized electrical equipment, BC dry chemical extinguishers are typically used in areas with liquid fuel fire hazards.
+Suitable for use on flammable liquids and energized electrical equipment, PK dry chemical extinguishers are especially effective in areas with liquid fuel fire hazards.

 Special Application Extinguishers

 Clean Agent extinguishers contain various environmentally friendly, non-residue forming chemicals well-suited for flammable liquids and energized electrical equipment.